erisonliang/aki32-utilities/README.md

 ## 🌟 Abstract

-My windows utility written in C#
+My windows and C# utilities written in C#